-The Diocese of Bridgeport (DOB) Aquinas Fellowship Program (AFP) is designed to form leaders and develop highly motivated and committed educators for the purpose of supporting Pre-K-12 Catholic education in Catholic schools.
-Professional development, community, and spiritual growth are the foundational principles of this program developed to attract talented, faith-filled college graduates from Catholic Colleges and Universities who wish to renew and transform Catholic school classrooms.
+The Diocese of Bridgeport (DOB) Aquinas Fellowship Program (AFP) is designed to form leaders and develop highly motivated and committed individuals for the purpose of supporting Pre-K-12 Catholic education in Catholic schools.
+Professional development, community, and spiritual growth are the foundational principles of this program developed to attract talented, faith-filled soon-to-be or recent college graduates who wish to renew and transform Catholic school classrooms.

-Participants accepted into AFP live communally with other program participants, are given opportunities to develop their individual spirituality and work towards a Master’s degree either in Education, in a specific subject (such as Mathematics or Biology), School Counseling or School Psychology, while teaching full-time in one of the Catholic schools in the Diocese of Bridgeport.
+Participants accepted into AFP live communally with other program participants, are given opportunities to develop their individual spirituality and work towards a master’s degree either in Education, in a specific subject (such as Mathematics or Biology), School Counseling or School Psychology, while gaining student teaching experience in one of the Catholic schools in the Diocese of Bridgeport.

-The program seeks to create a holistic formation of both teacher and individual while supporting the mission of enhancing Catholic school education.
-These educators, who will live in community and study together as part of a university collaboration, will make a significant impact on the lives of the children that they serve.
+The program seeks to create a holistic formation of each Fellow while supporting the mission of enhancing Catholic school education.
+Fellows, who will live in community and study together as part of a university collaboration, will make a significant impact on the lives of the children that they serve.

-Participants must commit to a minimum of 5 years – two years as a fellow as they complete the coursework and three years as a paid employee of the Diocese of Bridgeport once the degree is completed.
+Participants must commit to a minimum of 3 years – two years as a Fellow as they complete the coursework and one year as a paid employee of the Diocese of Bridgeport once the degree is completed.
 Participants who do not complete the program must reimburse the diocese at a prorated rate based on length of time in the program.

-During their two years of service, Aquinas Fellowship Teachers:
+During their first two years of service, Aquinas Fellows:

 - Are placed in affordable housing, arranged by the diocese*

 - Receive a modest living allowance ($15,000 per year)